 You can use any EU, UK, or US license to rent a car.
 But, if you have a license from another country, you might need an international driving permit.
 You should check this with whichever car rental company you choose before traveling.

 The cost for car rentals in Portugal is pretty similar to any other European country.
 A little tip is to go with the local ones, they tend to have lower prices but require bigger deposits, MasterKing Cars are great, especially for long-term rentals.

 All cars come with insurance that covers everything bar your excess.
 You can choose to upgrade to full insurance for a cost but I recommend buying excess car hire insurance as it costs £65 a year instead of £20 a day.

-There are no apps specific to driving in Portugal but it’s handy to have GoogleMaps or Waze for navigation.
+There are no apps specific to driving in Portugal but it’s handy to have travel apps like GoogleMaps or Waze for navigation.
 Both of them are accurate and very helpful.
 If you’re from the EU then your home SIM should work fine, if not you might need to get a local SIM card.